BeppoSAX-WFC catalog of fast X-ray transients: Analysis

 For 5 stellar flares the inclusion of the emission line at $\approx$6.5 keV was necessary for a good fit.
 The 5 cases are in decreasing order of significance: 001207 (flare from CC Eri), 990909 (first flare from SAX J1819.3-2525), 010119 (third flare from Algol), 970321 (flare from 1RXS J214641.1-854303) and 970123 (first flare from BY Dra), see Table~\ref{table3}.
 The two most significant Fe-K lines are shown in Fig.~\ref{fig5}.
 Note that none of the GRB average spectra showed a significant Fe-K emission line.
 However, some bursts have transient narrow spectral features in WFC data: GRB990705 \citep{amati2000}, GRB990712 \citep{frontera2001} and GRB011211 \citep{frontera2004}.

+For 5 FXTs, it was necessary to leave $N_{\rm H}$ free during the spectral fitting, see Table~\ref{table4}.
+These all happen to be cases where the event is from a HMXB.
+Four of these are from SFXTs.
+This is well understood.
+In these systems, variable winds can temporarily obscure the line of sight, giving rise to changes in $N_{\rm H}$.
+There is one GRB (GRB000528) that shows evidence of a changing high hydrogen equivalent column density \citep{frontera2004b}.

-Figure~\ref{fig6} shows the diagram of duration versus power-law photon index.
-The duration is copied from column 5 of Table 1.
+Figure~\ref{fig6} shows the diagram of T90 duration (column 7 of Table~\ref{table1}) versus power-law photon index (column 7 of Table~\ref{table2}).
 The 5 different types of sources are indicated with different colors.
 GRBs and stellar flares are clearly distinct in this diagram.
 GRBs are short and hard (low photon index), while stellar flares are the opposite.
 The uncertain classes are mostly associated with GRBs without gamma-ray signals (`GRB?' in Table~\ref{table1}, orange symbols in Fig.~\ref{fig6}).

-Since the uncertain GRB cases are all without a GRBM signal or data, they did not trigger realtime alerts to the community and follow-up observations with, among instruments elsewhere, the NFI.
+Since the uncertain GRB cases are all without a GRBM signal or data, they did not trigger real-time alerts to the community and follow-up observations with, among instruments elsewhere, the NFI.
 Thus, the WFC data are the only data on these events.
 There is one exception, GRB991217, which triggered a prompt reaction because of the strong WFC signal and a noise peak in the GRBM data.
 No NFI observation took place but optical follow up was engaged with 1 m class telescopes.
-Unfortunately, no afterglow was detected brighter than $R\approx22$ within 0.5-2.5 d \citep{mohan1999}.
+No afterglow was detected brighter than $R\approx22$ within 0.5-2.5 d \citep{mohan1999}.

 Considering that the brightest X-ray stellar flares have a luminosity of 10$^{32}$ erg~s$^{-1}$, this implies that stellar flares can be detected by the WFC (taking a sensitivity of 2$\times$10$^{-10}$~\ecs\ for duration of about 1000 s) to a maximum distance of 64 parsecs, which ensures the completeness of star catalogue \citep{gaia2023}.
 The association of the uncertain GRBs to X-ray-dominated GRBs, i.e. XRFs, is supported by the fact that these events share the same duration-spectral index region populated by GRBs (Fig.~\ref{fig6}).